Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 Memory managers handle splitting large memory blocks from the "top chunk" (the largest free block) to satisfy smaller allocation requests, creating a smaller "remainder" block that stays available in the heap.

 Instead of immediately putting newly freed chunks onto the correct bin, the heap manager coalesces it with neighbors, and dumps it onto a general unsorted linked list.
 During `malloc`, each item on the unsorted bin is checked to see if it “fits” the request.
-If it does, `mallo`c can use it immediately.
+If it does, `malloc` can use it immediately.
 If it does not, `malloc` then puts the chunk into its corresponding small or large bin.

 <figure style={{ textAlign: 'center' }}>
    <img alt="image" src="https://github.com/user-attachments/assets/f32f89e4-513f-47b9-80f3-8f781f4ebfb8" />